Frequently Asked Questions

 Back to the Top

-What type of Scanners are support?
+What type of Scanners are supported?
 Can we use our existing Scanner or MFP Device?
 Back to the Top

-In most case any scanner using ISIS drivers could be used, (we recommend and resell Fujitus scanners).
+In most case any scanner using ISIS drivers could be used, (we recommend and resell Fujitsu scanners).
 For lower a lower volume of documents, MFP’s (Multi Functional Printers) could also be used.